 - I make the pepitas a day or two ahead of time.
 They should be stored in a tightly sealed container, at room temperature.

-- Except for the avocados, I chop all of the produce the day before.
+- Except for the avocados, you can chop all of the produce the day before.
 It should be stored in a tightly sealed container in the refrigerator.

 - About 15 minutes before you'd like to serve the salad, cut the avocados and mix everything together.